Branch out from the same overcrowded summer destinations with our guide to the best alternative beach holidays.Read more...

 Unless you want to confine yourself to the major towns and sites, or have a lot of time on your hands, having your own vehicle is by far the best way to explore the Peloponnese.
 The easiest way to do this would be to hire a car in advance and pick it up at the airport or ferry port.
 In peak season you can get a small car for around €30 a day.
 You are always best to get the most comprehensive cover you can.

 Taxis are much cheaper than in most other European countries.
-Whilst using them to travel around the whole area would probably be prohibitive, they can be a useful alternative to public transport.
-In towns they run on the meter.
+While using them to travel around the whole area would probably be prohibitive, they can be a useful alternative to public transport.
+In towns they run on the meter (on tariff 1, changing to tariff 2 if they drive out of town).
 In rural areas there are normally set prices for various journeys.
 Agree on the charge before starting your journey.
 A very rough estimate of cost in rural areas would be €1 per kilometre.

 Despite its high mountains many people enjoy cycling around the Peloponnese, although high summer should be avoided.
 Many of the resorts hire out mountain bikes.
 Bringing your own bike by aeroplane is often possible as well, but should be discussed in advance with your airline.